-Transporting a vehicle all starts with dispatching.
+Hauling a vehicle all starts with dispatching.
 When you hire an auto transport broker, their main goal is to find a carrier to have your car dispatched via a carrier as soon as possible.
-In order to better understand how auto transportation works, you need to have a thorough understanding of how vehicles are dispatched.
+To better understand how vehicle hauling works, you need to have a thorough understanding of how vehicles are dispatched.

 When is Your Vehicle Dispatched?

-Once you book your auto transport with an auto transport broker, your broker will seek out various carriers based on the available routes as well as which carriers are located within your area.
+Once you book your vehicle hauling with an auto transport broker, your broker will seek out various carriers based on the available routes as well as which carriers are located within your area.
 Many brokers, especially ones that have been operating for years, are fairly efficient in knowing which carriers and routes are available.

 How fast your vehicle is dispatched depends on where you live for the most part and how busy the carriers are.
 If you live close to or in a major city, the dispatch time will be shorter since there's greater demand in that area.
 If you live in a rural area, the dispatch time will be much longer, unless you arrange to either drop off your vehicle somewhere or have it picked up with door-to-door service.